WillemJan/willemjan.github.io/_posts/2021/2021-09-27-iot-for-libraries.markdown

 ```
 sudo apt install -y picocom esptool
 pip3 install adafruit-ampy

+# We'll work in this project directory
 mkdir esp_8266
 cd esp_8266
 touch boot.py # For now make an empty boot.py, later you can fill this with code to read and transmit sensor data.

+# This is the firmware.
 wget 'http://micropython.org/resources/firmware/esp8266-20210902-v1.17.bin'

+# These are some handy external libraries.
 curl -s https://raw.githubusercontent.com/micropython/micropython-lib/master/micropython/urllib.urequest/urllib/urequest.py > ureq.py
+curl -s https://raw.githubusercontent.com/andrey-git/micropython-hcsr04/master/hcsr04.py > hcsr04.py
 ```
 Once the microcontroller boots, it will run the firmware (Which contains a version of MicroPython) and execute the boot.py file.
 In this file we will put the logic needed to read data from the attached sensors.